Terms and Conditions for the Supply of Goods and Services

 9.2.2 if requested, provide Progress with a list of the names and addresses (and any other relevant information) of all persons who may require admission to Progress’s premises in connection with the Agreement; and

 9.2.3 procure that all Staff comply with any rules, regulations and requirements reasonably specified by Progress (including the Data Protection Legislation, the Regulations, the MSA, the Bribery Act and the PCRs).

 9.3 Any Key Personnel shall not be released from supplying the Goods and/or Services without the agreement of Progress, except by reason of long-term sickness, maternity leave, paternity leave, termination of employment or other extenuating circumstances.

-9.4 Any replacements to the Key Personnel shall be subject to the prior written agreement of Progress (not to be unreasonably withheld).
+9.4 Any replacements to Key Personnel shall be subject to the prior written agreement of Progress (not to be unreasonably withheld).
 Such replacements shall be of at least equal status or of equivalent experience and skills to the Key Personnel being replaced and be suitable for the responsibilities of that person in relation to the Goods and/or Services.

 10 Assignment and sub-contracting

-10.1 The Supplier shall not without the written consent of Progress assign, sub-contract, novate or in any way dispose of the benefit and/ or the burden of the Agreement or any part of the Agreement.
+10.1 The Supplier shall not, without the written consent of Progress assign, sub-contract, novate or in any way dispose of the benefit and/ or the burden of the whole or any part of the Agreement.
 Progress may, in the granting of such consent, provide for additional terms and conditions relating to such assignment, sub-contract, novation or disposal.
 The Supplier shall be responsible for the acts and omissions of its sub-contractors as though those acts and omissions were its own.

 10.2 Where Progress has consented to the placing of sub-contracts, the Supplier shall, at the request of Progress, send copies of each sub-contract, to Progress as soon as is reasonably practicable.